Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Limits of end invariants and ends of models

 \begin{proof} Let $\lambda$ be the Hausdorff limit of a convergent subsequence of $\{c_i\}$.
-Since $c_i$ is pants decomposition of $S$, there is no measured lamination on $S$ which is disjoint from $c_i$, other than the components of $c_i$.
-Therefore there is no measured lamination on $S$ which is disjoint from $\lambda$, other than minimal components of $\lambda$.
+Since $c_i$ is pants decomposition of $S$, every measured lamination on $S$ except for the components of $c_i$ intersects $c_i$ essentially.
+Therefore every measured lamination on $S$ other than those contained in $\lambda$ intersects $\lambda$ essentially.
 Let $\mu_0$ be a component of $\mu$, and suppose that its support is not a minimal component of $\lambda$.
-Then $\mu_0$ must intersect $\lambda$ essentially.
+Then $\mu_0$ must intersect $\lambda$ transversely.